manhalshiha/ChatMultipleRealtime/ReadMe.txt

 06:04:00 select user to begin chat with him
-06:21:00 close conversation with any user then remove it from chatsList 06:30:00 create form to write message and send it 06:37:30 Send message to sepecification user
+06:21:00 close conversation with any user then remove it from chatsList 06:30:00 create form to write message and send it 06:37:30 Send message to specific user
-07:27:00 creating history for every conversation
+07:27:00 creating history for every conversation 07:53:00 when send message and sender is not exist in chats list then must adding to chats list 08:02:00 creating new api to get users they have chat with current user (UserId) , it contains important query .